acooney613/acooney613.github.io/_posts/2023-11-17-post-dataclean.md

 ## Data Collection

+When thinking about answering the question of what factors affect fan attendance the most, I landed on several key variables that I felt could be useful in my exploration.

+I first wanted to make sure that I had team attendance numbers for all of the years I was going to be looking at.
+I used espn to gather the data I needed for this.

 The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/attendance.csv">attendance</a> data that I collected contains columns for team, year, and average attendance.
 The average attendance is the teams average home attendance for the year specified.
 Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/attendance.py">attendance code</a>

+Next I wanted to get the teams player payroll data so that I could look at how much teams are spending on players for any given season.

 The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/payroll.csv">payroll</a> data that I collected contains columns for team, year, and payroll.
 The payroll is the amount of money spent on players for the year specified.
 Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/payroll.py">payroll code</a>

+I then wanted to get the information from the MLB season itself to see if a teams potential success in the current year and years previous had any sort of influence on the fan attendance.

 The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/season.csv">season</a> data that I collected contains columns for team, wins, losses, win-loss percentage, year, farthest series made in the postseason, and the result of the final series they made.
 If a team did not make the postseason, I specified by inserting "Missed Postseason" into the series column.
 Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/season.py">season code</a>

+Next I wanted to find the stadium data for each of the MLB teams for the year I was looking at so that I could figure out how many people they allowed in for games to fairly compare across teams.

 The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/stadium.csv">stadium</a> data that I collected contains columns for team, location of the stadium, name of the stadium, the total fan capacity of the stadium, the year the stadium opened, and the year the stadium closed (if any).
 Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/stadiums.py"> stadiums code</a>

+Finally I wanted to look at the population data of a team's location to see if the surrounding population size had any effect on the fan attendance.

 The <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/DATA/population.csv">population</a> data that I collected contains columns for location, year, and the population of that area for the given year.
 Full Code: <a href="https://github.com/acooney613/stat386-mlb_attendance/blob/main/population.py">population code</a>